mniwas2/CS225FinalProject/Results.md

 3. Page Rank
     Intended function + output: with the given 15-20 sightseeing locations scattered across the world, the algorithm will return a sorted list of the locations by proximity to the destination airport

+    We faced issues in implementing this aspect of our project due to a time constraint and switching our project 1.5 weeks into the term.

 ### The answer to your leading question: